 Concealer is a must-have makeup product for millions, and there’s a good reason.
 The perfect shade can easily hide blemishes and imperfections to help you achieve a flawless look.
 However, if you get the wrong shade, it can quickly take your look from beautiful to bad, and not in a good way.
 That’s why understanding basic concealer rules, such as whether should concealer be lighter or darker before shopping for concealer.

-Is concealer supposed to be ligher or darker?
-Standard under eye concealer should be 1-2 shades lighter than your foundation.
-If you’re using an all over concealer, it should be the same shade as your foundation.
-To cover pimples and other dark spots, consider using a product that is 1-2 shades darker than foundation.
+Is concealer supposed to be lighter or darker?
+Standard under-eye concealer should be 1-2 shades lighter than your foundation.
+If you’re using an all-over concealer, it should be the same shade as your foundation.
+To cover pimples and other dark spots, consider using a product that is 1-2 shades darker than the foundation.

 Why You Shouldn’t Go Lighter Than 1-2 Shades

-If you pick an under eye concealer that is significantly lighter than your foundation, it creates an ominous glow wherever it is applied.
-While this might sound like a great thing, it’s too much of a glow.
-Instead, you want the glow to be soft and help brighten your eyes when your concealer is applied.
+If you pick an under-eye concealer that is significantly lighter than your foundation, it creates an ominous glow wherever it is applied.
+While this might sound great, it’s too much of a glow.
+Instead, you want the glow to be soft and help brighten your eyes when applying your concealer.

 All Over Concealer

 An all over concealer should always match your foundation.
 A slight shade difference is noticeable, even with blending.
 This works out well for key areas, such as under the eyes.
-However, it doesn’t look as well when you apply concealer all over your face.
+However, applying concealer all over your face doesn’t look as good.
 If you’re going for an ominous glow on your face, consider strobe cream instead.